Positive habits can have a massive impact on your wellbeing… if you get them right!

 If you are struggling to do what you need to do and it starts to increase your anxiety, do something.
 What I mean is do something that is on your to do list even if it isn’t the most urgent task.
 It still needs to get done and it will keep you moving forward.
 Once you start being productive, dopamine is released and you will have more energy and motivation to do tackle the thing you really should be doing.

-Do you have any other trick to help with developing good habits?
-I’d love to hear them so leave a comment below.
+Do you have any other trick to help with developing positive habits?
+What has worked well for you?
+I’d love to hear your stories.
+Let me know in the comments.